IBM-Cloud/docs/services/IoT/gateways/mqtt.md

     `iot-2/type/mygateway/id/gateway1/cmd/+/fmt/+`
 -   Gateway 1 can subscribe to commands sent to Device 1:
     `iot-2/type/mydevice/id/device1/cmd/+/fmt/+`
--   Gateway 1 can subscribe any command sent to devices of type "mydevice":
+-   Gateway 1 can subscribe to any command that is sent to devices of type `mydevice`:
      `iot-2/type/mydevice/id/+/cmd/+/fmt/+`

-**Warning**

-MQTT persistent sessions (cleansession=false) do not roam for devices that connect to gateways.
-What this means is that if a device connects to gateway A, then later connects to gateway B, it does not receive any messages that had been published to gateway A for that device while it was disconnected.
-A gateway owns the MQTT client and subscription, not the devices which are connected to the gateway.
+**Important:** MQTT persistent sessions that are specified as `cleansession=false`, do not search for devices that connect to gateways.
+If a device connects to gateway A, and then later connects to gateway B, it does not receive any messages that were published to gateway A for that device while it was disconnected.
+A gateway owns the MQTT client and subscription, but not the devices that are connected to the gateway.

 ## Gateway auto-registration
 {: #auto-reg}

-Gateway devices have the ability to automatically register devices which are connected to them.
-When a gateway publishes a message or subscribes to a topic on behalf of another device, that device will automatically be registered if it does not already exist.
+Gateway devices can automatically register devices that are connected to them.
+When a gateway publishes a message or subscribes to a topic on behalf of an unregistered device, that device is automatically registered.

-Registration requests from gateway devices are throttled to 10 pending requests at a time.
-If trying to connect many new devices to a gateway which have not previously been registered, then there may be some delay in the registration of the devices through the gateway.
+Registration requests from gateway devices are throttled to 128 pending requests at a time.
+Attempting to connect many new devices might cause a delay in the registration of the devices through the gateway.

-Gateway devices are limited to 500 active devices at a time.
-If exceeded, publish and subscribe requests for new devices will be dropped.
-The count is reset on gateway disconnect.

 **Warning**

-If the gateway fails to automatically register a device, then it will not attempt to register that device again for a short period of time.
-Any messages or subscriptions from the failed device will be dropped during that time.
+If the gateway fails to register a device automatically, it does not attempt to register that device again for a short time.
+Any messages or subscriptions from the failed device are dropped during that time.

 ## Gateway notifications
 {: #notification}

-When errors occur during the validation of the publish or subscribe topic, or during automatic registration, a notification will be sent to the gateway device.
+When errors occur during the validation of the publish or subscribe topic or during automatic registration, a notification is sent to the gateway device.
 A gateway can receive these notifications by subscribing to the following topic, substituting the `typeId` and `deviceId` values:

 ```
- ot-2/type/**typeId**/id/**deviceId**/notify
+iot-2/type/**typeId**/id/**deviceId**/notify
 ```
+<pre class="pre">iot-2/type/<var class="keyword varname">typeId</var>/id/<var class="keyword varname">deviceId</var>/notify</pre>
+{: codeblock}

-Messages that are received on the notify topic contain the following format:
+Messages that are received on the notify topic use the following format:

 ```
 {